magomimmo/modern-cljs/doc/tutorial-09.md

 ```

 you will see that every time you move your mouse over the `Calculate`
-button, a new text saying "Click to calculate" is going be added to
+button, a new text saying *Click to calculate* is going be added to
 the end of the shopping calculator form.

 ![Shopping calculator][5]